Skip to main content

 Privacy, accuracy, and file-format risks

-File format also changes what a comparison tool can promise.
-A Word-native blackline works well when both files are true Word documents.
+File type also affects the result.
+Word Compare works best when both files are true Word documents.

 How to choose a Word comparison workflow